trafi/maas-components/CONTRIBUTING.md

 # Contributing

 The project is still in its early stages.
-We are not actively seeking external contributions at this time, but some small contributions are welcome.
+We are not actively seeking external contributions at this time.
+Small contributions are welcome.

 ## iOS

 ### Build xcframework
 1. `./gradlew xcframework`

+Note that Java 11+ is required.
+One simple option to get it is [Amazon's Corretto distribution][install-corretto-11].

 ## Android & Kotlin multiplatform